 What to Use: All products should be calming and gentle for the skin.
 Hydration is very important!
 This is what I recommend as far as Skin Script and Le Mieux products go…

-Pomegranate Cream Cleanser or Green Tea Cleanser, Retinol Scrub (2x a week), Cucumber Toner, Hyaluronic Acid Serum (Le Mieux), Derma Relief Serum (Le Mieux), Vitamin C/Green Tea Serum, Moisturizer (maybe the Hydrating one but this would be customized for each skin type), SPF.
+Pomegranate Cream Cleanser or Green Tea Cleanser, Iso-Cell Solution, Hyaluronic Acid Serum (Le Mieux), Derma Relief Serum (Le Mieux), Vita-C Serum, Moisturizer (maybe the Canteen Balancing Moisturizer but there are other options), SPF.
 Not all of these need to be used so book a consultation with me so we can decided what is best for you.